 There are well over 1000 different species of African cichlid, not counting the ongoing hybridization in natural settings as well as in home and breeder aquariums.

-There are two main species of African Cichlids available for home aquariums; Haplochromus (Haps), and Mbuna Cichlids.
-In these, and other kinds of African Cichlids, juvenile fish are silvery or gray colored.
+There are two main species of African Cichlid fish available for home aquariums; Haplochromus (Haps), and Mbuna Cichlids.
+In these, and other kinds of African Cichlid, juvenile fish are silvery or gray colored.

 Everything about them says vitality and robust power!